Bra vibrationer (song)

-"Bra vibrationer" (/sv/; "Good vibrations"), written by Ingela Forsman and composed by Lasse Holm, was the entry to the Eurovision Song Contest 1985, performed by Kikki Danielsson.
+"Bra vibrationer" (/sv/; "Good vibrations"), is a song composed by Lasse Holm with lyrics by Ingela Forsman, and performed by Kikki Danielsson.
+It in the Eurovision Song Contest 1985 after winning Melodifestivalen 1985.

 History

 Danielsson won the right to perform at the contest, held in Gothenburg, by winning the Swedish national final, Melodifestivalen 1985, where she was the first singer to perform.
 The song won by seven points over the second-place finisher, Dan Tillberg with his song "Ta min hand" ("Take my hand").

 In Gothenburg, the song was performed sixteenth on the night, after 's Mariella Farré and Pino Gasparini with "Piano, Piano", and before 's Gary Lux with "Kinder dieser Welt".
 At the end of judging that evening, "Bra vibrationer" took the third-place slot with 103 points.
 Finland and Norway both awarded Sweden 12 points that night.
 Danielsson's performance was backed up by dancers Mary Johnson and David Johnson.

 Sung in contemporary schlager music style, the singer relates her strong emotions upon falling in love with a man with whom she had just met.
 She is concerned about things moving too fast, but in the end, she feels "good vibrations" and is very happy with what has transpired.

 After Eurovision, the song was placed at number 12 on the Swedish Singles Chart, and it stayed in the top 50 for eight weeks.